TedyR10/Simple-Linux-File-System/README.md

 ### Other comments:

-* In-depth comments regarding every function are used in the source code :).
+* In-depth comments regarding every function are used in the source code.
-  Code modularization could've been better, but we chose to stick to the given source code.
+* Code modularization could've been better, but we chose to stick to the given source code.
-  The fact that we can use cd on a file is useful when making other functions.
+* The fact that we can use cd on a file is useful when making other functions, even if it should not necessarily be permitted.

 ### Resources: